sccn/EEG-BIDS/README.md

 v5.3 - adding capability to export stimuli

 v5.3.1 - update documentation for tInfo.HardwareFilters; fix bug defaults fields not filled for eInfo

+v5.4 - fix issue with reading BIDS information when importing BIDS data to STUDY